 Myopia Myths: Debunked

 Myopia, commonly referred to as nearsightedness, is a visual condition that numerous people around the world struggle with.
 In fact, it’s estimated that roughly 50% of the world’s population will have myopia by 2050.
 Myopia is defined as a condition that impacts how clearly a person can see things that are further away.
 This occurs due to light rays incorrectly refracting in the eye, focusing images in front of your retina.
 Myopia can cause headaches and eye strain which can seriously impact the overall quality of a person’s life.
-Due to the common nature of this condition, many myths have emerged about it over the years.
+Due to the common nature of this condition, many myopia myths that have emerged about it over the years.

-Myth #1 – Myopia Can Only Affect Children
+Myopia Myth #1 – Myopia Can Only Affect Children

 While myopia is often diagnosed during childhood, it is not a condition that only affects children.
 Adults can develop myopia as well; however many adults with the condition likely were diagnosed with it as a child.